CAREER AND TECHNICAL EDUCATION

 Students will be exposed to the fundamental concepts of business and marketing.
 Skills include basic business concepts, organizational communication, human resources management, entrepreneurship, accounting, finance, and leadership.

-Exploring Technology is action-based course that introduces students to the technological systems of two or more of the following areas: energy-power technologies, information and communications technologies, transportation technologies, manufacturing technologies, and construction technologies.
-The course is designed around exploration in cooperative and individualized activities rather than project and skill development
+Exploring Technology is an action-based course that introduces students to the technological systems of two or more of the following areas: energy-power technologies, information and communications technologies, transportation technologies, manufacturing technologies, and construction technologies.
+The course is designed around exploration in cooperative and individualized activities rather than project and skill development.

 This Family and Consumer Science course provides students with essential life skills.
 The course allows students to develop skills in two or more of the following areas: food and nutrition, childcare and safety, interior design and care of a home, clothing construction and style, consumerism, family relationships, personal responsibility, and job-related skills.
 (Local schools can determine the areas of emphasis from the above curricula where multiple sections may be offered).